KF-Art/lxqt-tuning/README.md

     Mod4 KP_4  :MacroCmd {ResizeTo 50% 50%} {MoveTo 0 0 Left}
     Mod4 KP_2 :MacroCmd {ResizeTo 50% 50%} {MoveTo 0 0 Bottom}

+### Workspace management (optional)

+If like me, you usually work with a lot of workspaces, then I recommend you to configure them also.
+You can leave the defaults, or configure your own shortcuts at <code>~/.fluxbox/keys</code>.
+This is an example of mines:

+    # change to a specific workspace
+    Alt 1 :Workspace 1
+    Alt 2 :Workspace 2
+    Alt 3 :Workspace 3
+    Alt 4 :Workspace 4
+    Alt 5 :Workspace 5
+    Alt 6 :Workspace 6
+    Alt 7 :Workspace 7
+    Alt 8 :Workspace 8
+    Alt 9 :Workspace 9
+    Alt 0 :Workspace 10

+    # send the current window to a specific workspace
+    Alt Shift 1 :SendToWorkspace 1
+    Alt Shift 2 :SendToWorkspace 2
+    Alt Shift 3 :SendToWorkspace 3
+    Alt Shift 4 :SendToWorkspace 4
+    Alt Shift 5 :SendToWorkspace 5
+    Alt Shift 6 :SendToWorkspace 6
+    Alt Shift 7 :SendToWorkspace 7
+    Alt Shift 8 :SendToWorkspace 8
+    Alt Shift 9 :SendToWorkspace 9
+    Alt Shift 0 :SendToWorkspace 10

+Also, if you need more or less workspaces, define them at <code>~/.fluxbox/init</code> (replace the names by the ones you prefer):

+    session.screen0.workspaces:	5
+    session.screen0.workspaceNames:	1,2,3,4,5,6,7,8,9,10,